cephidstar/learnworks_public/BigQuery.md

 Step 6.
 Above the fields list, click **Query** and select **In a new tab**.
 The workspace opens with a simple, incomplete SQL SELECT statement.
 The SELECT clause is shown in error, because you need to supply the fields to retrieve.

-Enter an asterisk * between the SELECT and FROM clauses to return all fields, making no other changes to limit the result set to 1000
+Enter an asterisk * between the SELECT and FROM clauses to return all fields, making no other changes to the statement, as shown.

 SELECT * FROM `bigquery-public-data.census_bureau_usa.population_by_zip_2010` LIMIT 1000

 Step 7.
 Click the RUN command.
 The Query results should appear in the a panel below the statement.
+The first 1000 records in the **population_by_zip_2010** table.

 Step 8.
 Modify the statement as shown below to retrieve the population for a specific zip code.
-You can copy/paste statements into the query tab.
+You can copy/paste and overwrite statements into the query tab.

 SELECT sum(population) FROM `bigquery-public-data.census_bureau_usa.population_by_zip_2010` WHERE zipcode = '12054'

+Try is again with your hometown zipcode.

 Step 9.
-Run a simple query in BigQuery to retrieve Shakespeare data from the **samples.shakespeare** table, which contains the text of the entire works of Shakespeare.
+Run this query in BigQuery to retrieve Shakespeare data from the **samples.shakespeare** table, which contains the text of the entire works of Shakespeare.

 SELECT word, SUM(word_count) AS count FROM `bigquery-public-data`.samples.shakespeare WHERE word LIKE '%love%' GROUP BY word

 ## Accessing BigQuery Data Outside the Sandbox

 BigQuery is more than just sandbox (cloud console), an interactive workspace where you can query data, import, analyze, build data.
 BigQuery serves a data repository that can be accessed  by other cloud services and by applications regardless of how they are deployed and